Effective Visual Aids for Presentations

 - Is it CLEAR?

 Each visual aid should be as simple as possible to accomplish its purpose.
 That means removing extraneous details and perhaps modifying the design a bit (read more about that here).
-And make sure the visual is sufficiently good resolution and large enough to be seen from the back of the room.
+And make sure the visual is of sufficient size and resolution to be seen from the back of the room.

-A great visual aid is easy for the audience to digest quickly and enhances your voiceover instead of detracting from it.
-In practice, you probably won't go through the exercises above for every single figure and slide in your presentation.
-But if you do it a few times, the process can start to become automatic.
-And, when you're struggling with a slide that's too busy, or you're undecided about whether or not to include a particular piece of data, the questions above can guide you to make more effective decisions.
+Effective visual aids for presentations are easy for the audience to digest quickly and enhance your voiceover instead of detracting from it.
+Try going through the steps above for a few slides from one of your recent slide decks.
+Once you get used to the process, it'll become second nature as you're developing future presentations.
+And, when you're struggling with a slide that's too busy, or you're undecided about whether or not to include a particular piece of data, the questions above can help guide you to make more effective decisions.